Descending into the Modular Bootstrap: Introduction

 In this paper, we focus on the central charge range of:

 for which there are no confirmed 2d CFTs, exactly solvable or otherwise.
 (The end point at $c = \frac{8}{7} \approx 1.14$ corresponds to the $\mathbb{Z}_5$ parafermion CFT~\cite{Fateev:1985mm}, with the nearby $N=1$ minimal model with $m=5$ at $c = \frac{81}{70} \approx 1.16$~\cite{Friedan:1984rv}.)
 Using a truncated version of the modular bootstrap equations, we use an optimization approach styled after machine learning (ML) to identify candidate spectra that are as ``CFT-like'' as known 2d CFTs.
 To define what we mean by CFT-like, we construct a $\chi^2$-style loss function that involves a theoretical estimate of the truncation uncertainty on the Euclidean torus partition function.
 To identify CFT-like solutions, we minimize this loss using a new singular value descent (\sven) algorithm~\cite{Bright-Thonney:2026tlr}, which is more efficient at navigating multi-scale loss landscapes than standard gradient descent.
-We present a handful of explicit candidate 2d CFT spectra, together with uncertainty estimates on their operator dimensions, which provide strong evidence that these candidates are part of a continuous space of solutions.
+We present a handful of explicit candidate 2d CFT spectra, together with uncertainty estimates on their operator dimensions, which provide strong evidence that these candidates are part of a continuous space of (truncated) modular bootstrap solutions.
 As previewed in \Fig{summary_plots}, we also find numerical evidence for a more stringent bound on the spectral gap $\Delta_{\rm gap}$ than the existing bound of $\Delta_{\rm gap} \le \frac{c}{6} + \frac{1}{3}$~\cite{Hellerman:2009bu,Friedan:2013cba,Collier:2016cls}\footnote{\Reference{Hellerman:2009bu} introduced the modular bootstrap and derived the bound $\Delta_{\rm gap} \le \frac{c}{6} + 0.473694978898$ for all $c>1$.
-The analysis in \Reference{Friedan:2013cba} applied numeric semidefinite programming methods to the spinless modular bootstrap (i.e.~$\tau$ restricted to be pure imaginary) which improved the bound slightly, and \Reference{Collier:2016cls} applied similar methods to the full modular bootstrap to improve the bound to $\Delta_{\rm gap} \le \frac{c}{6}+\frac{1}{3}$ for all $c\in [1,4]$.} and its refinements~\cite{Fitzpatrick:2023lvh}.
+The analysis in \Reference{Friedan:2013cba} applied numeric semidefinite programming methods to the spinless modular bootstrap (i.e.~$\tau$ restricted to be pure imaginary) which improved the bound slightly, and \Reference{Collier:2016cls} applied similar methods to the full modular bootstrap to improve the bound to $\Delta_{\rm gap} \le \frac{c}{6}+\frac{1}{3}$ for all $c\in [1,4]$.} and its refinements~\cite{Fitzpatrick:2023lvh}. \footnote{A previous version of this paper extended the bounds from \Reference{Fitzpatrick:2023lvh} through a naive linear extrapolation.
+A direct calculation revealed a notch around $c = 1.13$ that will be investigated in future work.}